-So what does virtual couples counseling look like?
+What does virtual couples counseling look like and does it work?

 1. It’s convenient.